Updated: 20th February 2021

 If you shoot jpeg, you may benefit from using Adobe RGB if all of these apply:

 Note that if you photograph in sRGB, there is no point converting to Adobe RGB.
-You can’t add colours that weren’t in the original sRGB image.
+You cannot add colours that were not in the original sRGB image.

 If you have a wide-gamut monitor, you really must have a colour-managed workflow (profiled and calibrated monitor, colour-managed software), and bear in mind that unmanaged software (i.e. most non-photographic software) will display the wrong colours.
 Why?

-· Most software is unmanaged, including the Windows desktop and most Windows software.
+- Much of the software in use is unmanaged, including the Windows desktop and most Windows software.

-o A wide-gamut monitor will display over-saturated colours unless it is profiled (NB, software calibration is not enough) and even then it will display correct colour only with colour-managed software.
+- A wide-gamut monitor will display over-saturated colours unless it is profiled (NB, software-only calibration is not enough) and even then it will display correct colour only with colour-managed software.

 If you shoot raw:

-· If you need to export to jpeg, convert to sRGB and then convert to 8-bit (before converting to jpeg) unless it’s to send the file to a printer that can make use of Adobe RGB, or are preparing the image for a print service or publisher that needs a specific colour space (in which case convert to the appropriate colour space).
+- If you need to export to jpeg, convert to sRGB and then convert to 8-bit (before exporting to jpeg) unless it’s to send the file to a printer that can make use of Adobe RGB, or are preparing the image for a print service or publisher that needs a specific colour space (in which case convert to the appropriate colour space).

-· And you need a colour-managed workflow: calibrated and profiled monitor, colour-managed software, profile(s) for the printer.
-If you don’t have a colour-managed workflow, you might as well convert the raw files to sRGB as the first step (and lose some of the benefits of raw).
+- And you need a colour-managed workflow: calibrated and profiled monitor, colour-managed software, profile(s) for the printer.
+If you do not have a colour-managed workflow, you might as well convert the raw files to sRGB as the first step (and lose some of the benefits of raw).

-· The pre-calibrated sRGB modes are not normally as accurate as profiling/calibrating these monitors in their native modes.
+- The pre-calibrated sRGB modes are not necessarily as accurate as profiling/calibrating these monitors in their native modes.
 In any event, many monitors’ colours change slightly with age.

-· However, for non-photographic work with non-managed software, sRGB modes may make the display look better.
+- However, for non-photographic work with non-managed software, sRGB modes may be fine.